-Instead of adding a $99 per month liability that you can’t afford, and pressuring your business, your ASSETS are paying for it, which will help you create MORE ASSETS.
+Instead of adding a $99 per month expense that you can’t afford, and pressuring your business, your ASSETS are paying for it, which will help you create MORE ASSETS.

-So you’ve basically turned that liability into another asset…
+So you’ve basically turned that expense into another asset…

-It doesn’t matter so much that SEO takes time to kick in because everything was done in a safe and responsible way, because you created assets and then utilized them to scale.
+It doesn’t matter so much that SEO takes time to kick in because everything was done in a safe and responsible way, because you created assets and then utilized them to scale your business.

 Now that you have access to a SEO tool, you could even offer gigs on Fiverr, or one of the other freelancing websites where you charge people to use it!

 Or, you could just use it for your own site…